HenriqueCSJ/CompChem2021/README.md

 # CompChem 2021 - Universidade Federal Fluminense
 ---
-This repository was buld to help you get **[NCIPLOT 4](https://github.com/juliacontrerasgarcia/nciplot)** running on your Windows computer as a requirement for Professor Julia Contreras-García's workshop.
+This repository was built to help you get **[NCIPLOT 4](https://github.com/juliacontrerasgarcia/nciplot)** running on your Windows OS system as a requirement for Professor Julia Contreras-García's short-course.
 For that we'll use Cygwin.

 We have a [short video here](https://vimeo.com/607073971) showing all steps! (~ 4 min 20 sec) OR, just follow the steps below.